ndodson/Quadrature-Amplitude-Modulation-Recognition-via-Convolutional-Neural-Network/README.md

 This is an example of a signal with low signal to noise ratio.
 As you can see, there is a lot of interference and it is difficult to tell the modulation scheme used.
 For this reason, the higher order methods are typically used when we know there is a high signal to noise ratio, resulting in less interference.

+# Why do we care about constellation diagrams?

+Constellation diagrams are important because they provide signal performance metrics of a communication system in a simple image.
+From the diagram, we can form an understanding of the modulation scheme, SINR, and signal preformance flaws.
+This data is conventionally analyized by an RF engineer, but in the development of intelligent systems and the software defined radio(SDR), we would like to automate this process for a real-time system.